MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 * Just in Time (JIT) Registration for Setup Assistant with modern authentication
 * Setup Assistant (legacy)

 All methods are for corporate-owned devices with user affinity and purchased through Apple Business Manager or Apple School Manager.
+We

 ## Option 1: Intune Company Portal app

 Use the Intune Company Portal app as the authentication method if you want to:
- - Use multifactor authentication.
+ - Use multi-factor authentication (MFA).
  - Prompt users to change their passwords when they first sign in.
  - Prompt users to reset their expired passwords during enrollment.
+ - Register devices in Azure AD and use features available with Azure AD, such as conditional access.
+ - Automatically install the Company Portal app during enrollment.
+If your company uses the Volume Purchase Program (VPP), you can automatically install Company Portal app during enrollment without user Apple IDs.
+ - You want to lock the device until the Company Portal app installs.

 These features aren't supported in Apple Setup Assistant authentication methods.

-## Option 2: Setup Assistant (legacy)
- Use the legacy Setup Assistant if you want users to experience the typical, out-of-box-experience for Apple products.
-This option installs standard preconfigured settings when the device enrolls in Intune.
-If you're using Active Directory Federation Services and you're using Setup Assistant to authenticate, a [WS-Trust 1.3 Username/Mixed endpoint](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ff608241(v=ws.10)) is required.
-For more information, see [Get-AdfsEndpoint](/powershell/module/adfs/get-adfsendpoint?view=win10-ps&preserve-view=true) in our Windows PowerShell Reference guide.

-## Option 3: Setup Assistant with modern authentication
+## Option 2: Setup Assistant with modern authentication
 This option provides the same security as Intune Company Portal authentication but is different because it lets the device user access parts of the device even if the Company Portal hasn't been installed.
+Use this option for authentication when you want to:

+* Wipe the device.
+* Use multi-factor authentication (MFA)
+* Prompt users to change their passwords when they first sign in.
+* Prompt users to reset their expired passwords during enrollment.
+* Register devices in Azure AD and use features available with Azure AD, such as conditional access.
+* Automatically install the Company Portal app during enrollment.
+If your company uses the Volume Purchase Program (VPP), you can automatically install Company Portal app during enrollment without user Apple IDs.
+* Allow users to use the device even when the Company Portal app isn't installed.

 Setup Assistant with modern authentication is supported on devices running iOS/iPadOS 13.0 and later.
 Older iOS/iPadOS devices that are assigned this type of profile will fall back on **Setup Assistant (legacy)** authentication.

 ### Install Company Portal with VPP (recommended)